-This, it said followed DCMS launching a key pre-publication stage this week.
-The white paper was issued by the for ‘write round’ by DCMS this week, GBG said.
+This, it said, followed DCMS launching a key pre-publication stage this week.
+The white paper was issued for “write round” by DCMS this week, GBG said.
 At this stage of the process, the document is sent to all other government departments, which can submit requests for amendments.

 The document would have a one-week deadline for responses, suggesting it was likely to be published next week.

 GBG pointed out that the views of other departments are often checked informally before the write round, and as a result no changes are requested during this stage.

 However, a DCMS spokesperson told iGB the white paper “won’t be published next week”.
 This, assuming it is not published tomorrow, pushes its release date into July.

 The spokesperson did not address whether the write round process had begun, but also said that the government was currently “finalising the detail” of the white paper.